Impact of gender on the formation and outcome of mentoring relationships in academic research: Materials and Methods

-We manually validated the gender estimated through \texttt{genderize.io} on a randomly chosen subset of $n=1942$ researchers with a profile picture on the web portal of the Academic Family Tree.
+We manually validated the gender estimated through \texttt{genderize.io} on a randomly chosen subset of $n=2184$ researchers with a profile picture on the web portal of the AFT.
 Specifically, each profile photo was presented to two different scorers (out of three total scorers) who were instructed to report the apparent gender of the person, in the absence of any other clue beside the picture.
 The scorers could report one of the three options: "male," "female," and "ambiguous / hard to tell from this picture".
-We excluded pictures reported as ambiguous by one or both scorers ($n=23$ reported ambiguous by both scorers, $n=184$ reported as ambiguous by one scorer).
-There were no instances in which one scorer perceived the individual in the photograph as male and the other perceived the individual as female.
-Ambiguous identifications were generally due to technical errors in loading the photo rather than uncertainty about the individual's gender presentation.
-We found a high rate of agreement between classification based on first names via \texttt{genderize.io} and scorers' reports based on photos ($n=1728$ researchers, area under ROC curve = 0.99, true positive rate for putative male researchers at threshold of 0.5 = 98.3\%, true positive rate for putative female researchers at threshold of 0.5 = 98.5\%).
+Gender probabilities based on first names were available for 2001 researchers in the sample.
+We excluded pictures reported as ambiguous by one or both scorers ($n=24$ reported ambiguous by both scorers, $n=189$ reported as ambiguous by one scorer).
+There were no instances in which one scorer perceived the individual in the photograph as a man and the other perceived the individual as a woman.
+Scorers generally marked photos as ambiguous due to technical errors in loading the photo rather than uncertainty about the individual's gender presentation.
+We found a high rate of agreement between classification based on first names via \texttt{genderize.io} and scorers' reports based on photos ($n=1788$ researchers, area under ROC curve = 0.99).
+A detailed breakdown of error rates is provided in Table S3.
+The magnitude of error rates is similar to those reported in a previous study that used algorithmic identification of gender based on names \cite{lariviere_bibliometrics_2013}.